-Identifies stock characters in particular genres and looks for evidence of characters that challenge stereotypes and surprise the reader e.g. in parody ANALYSING Justifies personal response to narratives with suitable expansion e.g. whether it was believable, whether dilemmas were resolved satisfactorily Identifies how authors use a range of narrative structures e.g. stories within stories, flashbacks and can demonstrate understanding by re-telling/writing the narrative using a different structure ANALYSING Comments critically on different parts of the writing e.g. what wasn't necessary, credibility in plotting READING BEHAVIOURS AND FLUENCY Generates open questions to explore a range of possibilities and justifies responses in relation to the text READING BEHAVIOURS AND FLUENCY Generates open questions to explore a range of possibilities and justifies responses in relation to the text example how an idea/topic is treated differently in texts from different times and places or
+Identifies stock characters in particular genres and looks for evidence of characters that challenge stereotypes and surprise the reader e.g. in parody ANALYSING ANALYSING Justifies personal response to narratives with suitable expansion Comments critically on different e.g. whether it was believable, whether dilemmas were resolved parts of the writing e.g. what satisfactorily wasn't necessary, credibility in plotting Identifies how authors use a range of narrative structures e.g. stories within stories, flashbacks and can demonstrate understanding by re-telling/writing the narrative using a different structure READING BEHAVIOURS AND FLUENCY READING BEHAVIOURS AND Generates open questions to explore a range of possibilities and FLUENCY justifies responses in relation to the text Generates open questions to explore a range of possibilities and justifies responses in relation to the text